-One source of damage is from the pressure of groundwater underneath the pool pushing up on the pool floor.
+One source of damage is the pressure of groundwater underneath the pool pushing up on the pool floor.
 If you have a concrete pool, the pressure of the water below can cause the floor to shift and crack.
-In a vinyl or fiberglass pool, the hydrostatic pressure below can actually lift the floor of the pool, causing severe damage to the floor and the walls.
+In a vinyl or fiberglass pool, the hydrostatic pressure below can lift the pool floor, causing severe damage to the floor and the walls.

 Backfill and the Bowl Effect

 When any pool is installed, you start by excavating a hole larger than the pool.
 The pool is built (or, in the case of a fiberglass pool, placed) inside that hole.
 The area around the pool is then filled in with dirt, usually from the excavation.
 That replaced dirt is called backfill and is generally not as dense as the virgin earth around it.
 The excavation and backfilling create a bowl effect, where the virgin earth forms a bowl that collects water in the looser backfill.
 That water is heavy and presses on your pool.
 When your pool is full of water, the pressure of the pool water balances the groundwater.
 But once the pool is drained, there is nothing pushing back against the pressure from the groundwater.

 If you do need to drain your pool, you will need to remove the groundwater around it.
 This can be done with a sump pump.
 It is also very important that you drain your pool when the weather will be dry until it is refilled.
 Heavy rain will saturate the ground around the pool, and the pressure of all that water creates a high risk of damage to the pool floor and walls.